What is Phacoemulsification Surgery? A Quick guide to Phaco Surgery

 Phacoemulsification: A small probe is inserted through the incision and into the lens.
 The probe emits high-frequency ultrasound waves that break up the cloudy lens into small pieces, which are then suctioned out of the eye.

-IOL Implant: Once the cloudy lens has been removed, an artificial lens, known as an intraocular lens (IOL), is inserted into the same lens capsule that held the natural lens.
+IOL Implant: Once the cloudy lens has been removed, an artificial lens, known as an intraocular lens (IOL), is inserted into the same lens capsule (bag) that holds the natural lens.

 Closure: The technique performed means that the incision created is self-sealing.